jsdelivrbot/youtubeClone-7/README.md

 ## Getting started
 - Install all dependencies (using the 'npm install' command).
-- Run the development web server using the 'npm start' command.
-- Run the websocket server using the 'npm start' command in youtubeClone folder.
+- Run the development web server using the 'npm start' command in youtubeClone folder.
 - Open http://localhost:8080

-## Product